Peter-Maguire/petermaguire.xyz/content/projects.md

 - Based on the framework built for OcelotBOT.
 - Used in ~600 servers.
 - Hosted on Docker Swarm.

+## Discord Report Powertools
+_2022 - Present_
+A browser script designed to make reporting on Discord easier.
+- Written in Vanilla JS.
+- Adds preset report content to Discord's reporting.

 ## Petify
 _2016 - 2017_
 Petify was a Spotify clone made for playing locally hosted music.